aryanator/aryanator/README.md

 # 🦇 Project: Aryan Patil

-> "I once trained a reinforcement learning agent...'
+> "I once trained a reinforcement learning agent...
-> only for it to discover that "doing absolutely nothing" was the optimal strategy.'
+> only for it to discover that doing absolutely nothing was the optimal strategy.
 > Honestly?
 Respect."

 ## 🧠 Psychological Profile